 - 1. Development located within 500 feet, measured radially, from the centerline of State Road 37; - 2.
 Development that contains more than 15,000 square feet of gross floor area; - 3.
-Development that contains more than 30 dwelling units; - 4.
-Expansions, alterations, or modifications that increase the gross floor area of an existing structure by more than 10,000 square feet or more than 25 percent, whichever is less; - 5.
-Expansions, alterations, or modifications that increase the total number of existing dwelling units on a lot by 10 percent or more; - 6.
-Any expansion, alteration, or modification of a lawful nonconforming site feature or building that meets or exceeds the thresholds established in paragraphs (2), (3), (4), or (5) above; - 7.
-Projects that qualify for affordable housing or sustainable development incentives on parcels located adjacent to one or more lots in an R1, R2, R3, or R4 district that contain more than 50 dwelling units; - 8.
-Any minor site plan determined by the Planning and Transportation Director to require major site plan review due to unusual size, complexity, or the creation of potential significant unanticipated impacts on the city or surrounding neighborhoods; or - 9.
+Development that contains more than 50 dwelling units; - 4.
+Any expansion, alteration, or modification of a lawful nonconforming site feature or building that meets or exceeds the thresholds established in paragraphs (2) or (3) above; - 5.
+Projects that qualify for affordable housing or sustainable development incentives on parcels located adjacent to one or more lots in an R1, R2, R3, or R4 district that contain more than 50 dwelling units; - Any minor site plan determined by the Planning and Transportation Director to require major site plan review due to unusual size, complexity, or the creation of potential significant unanticipated impacts on the city or surrounding neighborhoods; or - 7.
 Any project that would individually qualify for minor site plan review but that, when considered collectively with prior minor site plan approvals for adjacent lots or sites under common or related ownership within the last three years, would have required major site plan review, if the Planning and Transportation Director concludes that the combined impact of any such adjacent projects creates impacts similar to those requiring major site plan review.